 off on Harvey Milk Day, May 22, and runs through June 30.
 Events include virtual poetry readings, film screenings, and theater performances as well as an interactive sonic art exhibit at West Hollywood’s Plummer Park.
 There’s a full list of events here.
 [More info]

 Kids can go on an adventure without even venturing outdoors with this interactive theater piece presented via Zoom.
 Ticket-holding kids get a suitcase full of goodies in the mail that they’ll use a city from a villain called “the Stench.”
 The show, recommended for kids aged six through nine, is staged Tuesdays through Sundays through June 27.
 [More info and tickets]

 Composer and sound artist Ellen Reid has created a soundtrack for your next walk in Griffith Park.
 Download the SOUNDWALK app to experience a public work of audio art that’s determined by which way you decide to walk (using GPS).
 “We miss our communities, and we miss the very thing that makes our cities special: the people,” Reid says.
 “I hope SOUNDWALK will inspire us and make us feel connected to something larger than ourselves.”
 [More info]

-The holidays are over and theaters are still closed, but there’s still plenty of fun stuff to see at pop-up drive-ins throughout the region.
-This weekend’s offerings include Minari, Da 5 Bloods, and more.
+Theaters are opening up again, but there’s still plenty of fun stuff to see at pop-up drive-ins throughout the region.
+This weekend’s offerings include Tenet, Mamma Mia, and more.
 [More info]

-Movie theaters are still closed and all of those pop-up screenings sell out fast, but the L.A. area’s stationary drive-ins don’t require advance tickets and have plenty of great movies to check out—and double features galore.
-It’s a throwback that’s become very welcome during the era of social distancing.
+Pop-up screenings sell out fast, but the L.A. area’s stationary drive-ins don’t require advance tickets and have plenty of great movies to check out—and double features galore.
+It’s a throwback that’s become very welcome in the era of social distancing.